Sharing our Innovative Recycling Solution Globally

 Following extensive trialling and testing of the Cat-HTR™, we know its capability and ability to change the face of recycling and plastic waste management across the world.
 We’re now both working with and looking for new opportunities to integrate the technology into current recycling strategies and provide a solution to the growing problem of end-of-life plastic re-use.

 Their team of engineers and consultants are working to fine-tune the full process, including waste processing at the beginning and storage at the end.
-They will initially process 20,000 tonnes of waste plastic per year, rising to 80,000 tonnes once all four planned lines are completed.
+They will initially process 20,000 tonnes of waste plastic waste per year, rising to 80,000 tonnes once all four planned lines are completed.

 As well as developing commercial sites, Mura are dedicated to harnessing the potential for change by using Cat-HTR™ for community, sustainability and environmental benefit.